DhanushNehru/Ultimate-Web-Development-Resources/README.md

 Hey, I'm Dhanush N. You can connect with me and follow my work via [X / (Twitter)](https://twitter.com/Dhanush_Nehru) / [Instagram](https://www.instagram.com/dhanush_nehru/) / [Youtube](https://www.youtube.com/@dhanushnehru?sub_confirmation=1)

-Searching for a job ?
+Searching for a job?
 This may help you
 [Ultimate Tech Job List](https://github.com/DhanushNehru/Ultimate-Tech-Jobs)

-Want to start learning Node Js ?
-Dont miss to check this out [Ultimate NodeJs Resources](https://github.com/DhanushNehru/Ultimate-NodeJs-Resources)
+Want to start learning Node Js?
+Don't miss to check this out [Ultimate NodeJs Resources](https://github.com/DhanushNehru/Ultimate-NodeJs-Resources)

 If you liked this repository support it by starring ⭐